-The desserts were my favorite part of our Sesame Street party.
+The Sesame Street desserts were my favorite part of my son’s Sesame themed party.
 Based on the rave reviews, I think they were my guests’ favorite part too.

-It was a 12" two-layer, gluten-free vanilla cake with chocolate icing.
+It was a 12″ two-layer, gluten-free vanilla cake with chocolate icing.
 Red sprinkles covered the sides of the cake, along with two Elmo face cut-outs – made from cut-out cookies and chocolate melts.

 The cupcakes were regular vanilla cake with chocolate icing and decorated with sprinkles, icing tubes, and chocolate chip cookie halves to resemble Elmo and Cookie Monster.

-Cupcake Materials - Elmo and Cookie Monster
+Elmo and Cookie Monster Cupcakes

 After making the cupcake batter, I filled the muffin liners 3/4 of the way full.
 I wanted to have a nice dome at the top of the cupcake.
 If the cupcake was too flat, the monster faces would be harder to make and wouldn’t look as nice.

-Cookie Monster Cupcake Decorating Instructions
+Cookie Monster Cupcake Decorating

-1. First, after the cupcakes cooled, I iced them.
+- First, after the cupcakes cooled, I iced them.
 I was running a little low on icing, so I put just enough on so that the sprinkles would have something to stick too.

-2. I filled a small bowl with blue sprinkles, and then I flipped the iced cupcake upside down and dipped it into the sprinkles.
+- Next, I filled a small bowl with blue sprinkles, and then I flipped the iced cupcake upside down and dipped it into the sprinkles.
 I twisted it around a little to give the sprinkles a good stick.

-3. Then, I used a white tube of icing to make Cookie’s eyes.
+- Then, I used a white tube of icing to make Cookie’s eyes.
 I first made a circle outline and then carefully filled it in.

-4. I used the black tube of icing to make the pupils.
+- After that, I used the black tube of icing to make the pupils.
 I made sure to make one higher than the other, as that is Cookie’s signature look.

-5. After the eyes were done, I took a chocolate chip cookie half and ran a strip of icing across the edge of the cookie (the part that would to stick to the cupcake), and then stuck it on.
+- When the eyes were done, I took a chocolate chip cookie half and ran a strip of icing across the edge of the cookie (the part that would to stick to the cupcake), and then stuck it on.

 A cookie sheet would be fine too, but I was using all of those for my butterscotch batches that were baking.

 Here is a picture of the finished Cookie Monster cupcakes.

-Elmo Cupcake Decorating Instructions
+Elmo Cupcake Decorating

 For the Elmo cupcakes, I took almost the exact same steps as the Cookie Monster cupcakes listed above: I baked the cupcakes large so they would have a dome, iced the top, and then dunked them into a bowl of red sprinkles.